hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 **DESeq2 will perform this filtering by default; however other DE tools, such as EdgeR will not.** It is important to understand what filtering is performed by your tool of choice to know if you need to perform any additional filtering prior to the differential expression analysis.

+### Mov10 quality assessment and exploratory analysis

+#### Transform normalized counts using the rlog transformation

+**To improve the distances/clustering for the PCA and heirarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.
+The rlog transformation of the normalized counts is only necessary for these visualization methods during this quality assessment.
+We will not be using these tranformed counts downstream.

 ```r
 ### Transform counts for data visualization
 rld <- rlog(dds, blind=TRUE)
 ```

 The `rlog` function returns a `DESeqTransform` object, another type of DESeq-specific object.
-The reason you don't just get a matrix of transformed values is because all of the parameters (i.e. size factors) that went in to computing the rlog transform are stored in that object.
-We will be using this object to plot figures for quality assessment.
+The reason you don't just get a matrix of transformed values is because all of the parameters (i.e. size factors) that went into computing the rlog transform are stored in that object.
+We use this object to plot the PCA and heirarchical clustering figures for quality assessment.

-### Mov10 quality assessment and exploratory analysis

 #### Principal components analysis (PCA)